Architecture of St. Petersburg Tour

-Guiding your through the heart of this fascinating city, this comprehensive six-hour tour allows you to explore the military baroque and European cultural influences introduced by Peter the Great, the luxurious excess of Elizabeth, the austere classicism of Catherine II and the grand imperial style favoured by her grandson Alexander.
+Guiding you through the heart of this fascinating city, this comprehensive six-hour tour allows to explore the military baroque and European cultural influences introduced by Peter the Great, the luxurious excess of Elizabeth, the austere classicism of Catherine II and the grand imperial style favoured by her grandson Alexander.

-Following a route along St. Petersburg's remarkably visionary City Plan, which has survived for centuries, you will share in a unique experience of architectural heritage that includes famous Art Nouveau and Soviet-era buildings together with recent development, giving a view of how modern architecture can blend and compliment historic buildings in the city today.
-This tour also includes inside visits to the Academy of Fine Arts and the St. Petersburg Arts and Design Academy.
+Following a route along St. Petersburg’s remarkably visionary City Plan, which has survived for centuries, you will share in a unique experience of architectural heritage that includes famous Art Nouveau and Soviet-era buildings together with recent developments, giving a view of how modern architecture can blend and compliment historic buildings in the city today.
+This tour also includes inside visits to the Academy of Fine Arts and St. Petersburg Academy of Art and Design.

 Peter the Great was the first Tsar to have a progressive vision of a more open and European Russia.
 He started a unique cultural revolution that replaced Russia’s traditionalist, medieval social and political system with a more modern, scientific, Europe-oriented rationalism.
 Nothing reflects this creative vision more than the beautiful city of St. Petersburg, with its eclectic diversity of architecture and culture.

-St. Petersburg enjoys a unique and varied architectural heritage and this tour includes visits to some of the most important and magnificent monuments in the world.
-Some of the masterpieces you will visit include:
+St. Petersburg enjoys a unique and varied architectural heritage and this tour includes visits to some of the most important and magnificent monuments in the world:

 - Early 18th century examples such as Peter-and-Paul Fortress, building of Twelve Colleguims and Kunstkammer

-- Mid 18th Century Baroque including Smolny Convent, Winter palace and Palace Square, Stroganoff Palace and St. Nickolas Cathedral
+- Mid 18th century Baroque including Smolny Convent, Winter palace and Palace Square, Stroganoff Palace and St. Nicholas Cathedral

 - Late 18th century and early 19th century classicism examples including the Marble palace, Academy of Fine Arts, Taurida Palace, Smolny Institute, Admiralty, Kazansky Cathedral, Mikhailovsky Palace, Yusupov Palace, Alexander Theatre and the Spit of St. Basil Island ensemble